 The stories told here have been shaped by many voices and provide an intricate and layered portrait of the city.
 The current vibrancy of the city owes much to the efforts of those who came before us, many of whom still work and live in the area.
 BCL provides a space for today’s generation of artists and residents to value the significant contributions made by their predecessors and sets the stage for Hamilton’s continued cultural growth.

-Building Cultural Legacies: Art in Hamilton 1950-2000 runs from November 23, 2019 - May 18, 2020 at the Art Gallery of Hamilton.
+The Building Cultural Legacies: Art in Hamilton 1950-2000 exhibition runs from November 23, 2019 - May 18, 2020 at the Art Gallery of Hamilton.
 Featuring works by local artists Jim Chambers, Roger Ferreira, Conrad Furey, Cees & Annerie van Gemerden, Catherine Gibbon, Hortense Gordon, V. Jane Gordon, Elizabeth Holbrook, Donna Ibing, Bryce Kanbara, Peter Karuna, P. Mansaram and George Wallace, along with archival materials from Hamilton's art history!

 Building Cultural Legacies has been generously supported by the Ontario Trillium Foundation.